-This section provides information, processes and procedures to assist Approved Organisations and the Transport Agency in developing road safety promotion activities in line with the Safer Journeys strategy.
+This section provides information, processes and procedures to assist Approved Organisations and the Transport Agency in developing promotion of road safety and/or demand management activities.

-The government has set out its expectations of the land transport system in the 2015 Government Policy Statement on Land Transport (external link) (GPS).
+The government has set out its expectations of the land transport system in the draft 2018-21 Government Policy Statement on Land Transport (GPS).

-The government expects these short to medium term results from National Land Transport Fund investment in Road safety promotion:
+The government expects these short to medium term results from National Land Transport Fund investment in Promotion of road safety and demand management:

 And expects these longer term results:

 Funding for road safety promotion activities is usually approved as a single allocation covering the programme of activities to be delivered in an NLTP.
-A breakdown of the amount requested and its contribution to strategic fit must be entered into Transport Investment Online and updated as variations are agreed with the Transport Agency.
+A breakdown of the amount requested and its contribution to Results Alignment must be entered into Transport Investment Online and updated as variations are agreed with the Transport Agency.

-Outsourced road safety promotion activities must be procured using an approved procurement procedure as described in the Approved Organisation’s or the Transport Agency’s endorsed procurement strategy.
+Outsourced promotion of road safety and/or demand management activities must be procured using an approved procurement procedure as described in the Approved Organisation’s or the Transport Agency’s endorsed procurement strategy.

-If an Approved Organisation or the Transport Agency uses in-house staff resources to provide professional services for the delivery of road safety promotion activities, the total expenditure to be reflected in the funding assistance claim will be equal to the salary costs plus overhead (to be determined in a way that is consistent with generally accepted accounting practice).
+If an Approved Organisation or the Transport Agency uses in-house staff resources to provide professional services for the delivery of promotion of road safety and/or demand management activities, the total expenditure to be reflected in the funding assistance claim will be equal to the salary costs plus overhead (to be determined in a way that is consistent with generally accepted accounting practice).